intergalacticspacehighway/react-native-popper/README.md

 yarn android
 ```
 ## <a name="mode"/>Mode
-- Mode prop accepts `popover` and `tooltip` values.
-Defaults to `popover`.
+- Mode prop accepts `single` and `multiple` values.
+Defaults to `single`.
-- When set to `popover`, it uses RN's built-in Modal which shifts accessibility focus to the first element when opened.
+- When set to `single`, it uses RN's built-in Modal which shifts accessibility focus to the first element when opened.
 - RN's built in modal doesn't support multiple popups at once.
 It does but they need to be nested.
-If you need multiple popup support without nesting use mode="tooltip" instead.
+If you need multiple popup support without nesting use mode="multiple" instead.
-- To use mode="tooltip", wrap the entire app with OverlayProvider which enables custom Portal like functionality.
+- To use mode="multiple", wrap the entire app with OverlayProvider which enables custom Portal like functionality.
 - I am still figuring out if we can make this simple.

 ## Tradeoffs